top of page

 The catalyst to her creative practice was a cross country journey which found her in Newfoundland, moving to Bonavista in 2019 establishing BarbaraHouston ArtStudio and adjoining Gallery + SHEEPSHoP which highlighted place based art, craft + design.

-In 2021the purpose built studio + home she designed at 32 Ryan's Hill Road began creating a contemporary building with which won her the coveted Southcott Award from the NLHistoric Trust for 'Design in Context' in 2023.
-Her design is an introduction to an unwavering commitment; materiality in a sculptural built form, keen aesthetics and innovative detailing, her home + studio is the introduction to her full time art practice in Bonavista, Newfoundland.
+In 2021 Houston designed the purpose built studio + home at 32 Ryan's Hill Road creating a contemporary building which won her the coveted Southcott Award from the NLHistoric Trust for 'Design in Context' in 2023.
+Her design is an introduction to her unwavering, intentional commitment; materiality in a sculptural built form, keen aesthetics and innovative detailing, her home + studio is the introduction to her full time art practice in Bonavista, Newfoundland.

 www.barbarahouston.ca